-For more information on the configuration options available for UNMAP and how to use them, go to https://docs.vmware.com and search for "Storage Space Reclamation".
+For more information on the configuration options available for UNMAP and how to use them, see the Storage Space Reclamation section of vSphere Storage.

 NOTE VMFS5 and earlier file systems do not unmap free space automatically, but you can use the esxcli storage vmfs unmap command to reclaim space manually.
 When you use the command, be aware that it might send many unmap requests at once.
 This action can lock some of the resources during the operation.
 For more information, see VMware KB article 2057513.